Azure/azure-sdk-for-python/doc/quickstart_authentication.rst

     )

 Note that the UserPassCredentials and ServicePrincipalCredentials scenarios are also covered by the ADAL library.
-In a close future their implementation will be rewritten using ADAL.
+In the near future their implementation will be rewritten using ADAL.